jvehent/haproxy-aws/README.rst

 Automated rate limiting
 ~~~~~~~~~~~~~~~~~~~~~~~

-First, let's limit the connection rates at the TCP level.
-This will provide
-limited value, since a client could use HTTP keep-alive to keep one TCP
-connection open and inject millions of requests through it, but it's still a
-cheap level of defense that is easy to implement.

 The configuration below enable counters to track connections in a table where
 the key is the source IP of the client: